RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	although	administrative	privileges	are	important to	the	protection	of	any	system,	if	a	malicious	actor	is	able	to compromise	a	host	and	obtain	access,	it	is	very	likely	he	will	be	able to	elevate	privileges	and	overcome	administrative	controls.
  	C	is	incorrect	because	although	baselines	are	crucial	to	ensuring	that systems	meet	expected	configurations	and	that	policies	are	enforced, if	a	system	is	compromised,	the	settings	applied	at	the	time	of	the baselines	are	susceptible	to	alteration	or	overriding	by	the	attacker.
  	D	is	incorrect	because	encryption	is	not	used	to	protect	an	HIDS.
 In fact,	encryption	is	actually	a	big	impediment	to	HIDS	analyzing	traffic because	it	won’t	be	able	to	read	the	encrypted	packets.

-14. Clusters	can	bring	many	benefits	to	a	computing	environment,	both	for administrators	and	users.
+### Question # 1 - 	Clusters	can	bring	many	benefits	to	a	computing	environment,	both	for administrators	and	users.
 Which	of	the	following	is	NOT	something	that will	be	increased	through	the	use	of	clustering?
 A.	Availability
 B.	Redundancy
 C.	Integrity